hashicorp/terraform-website/content/source/docs/enterprise/admin/customization.html.md

 To access the customization settings, visit the site admin area and click **Customization** in the left menu.
 To save the settings, click **Save Customization Settings** at the bottom of the page.

-~> **Note:** For security reasons, certain HTML elements and attributes may be removed when the customization content is rendered to the page.
+~> **Note:** Terraform Enterprise sanitizes customization content before displaying it, and might remove HTML elements or attributes that pose a possible security risk.

 ![screenshot: the Settings admin page](./images/admin-customization.png)